-ASEC analysis team is constantly monitoring malware distributed to vulnerable database servers.
+ASEC analysis team is constantly monitoring malware distributed to unsecured database servers.
 In Windows environment, the majority of the attacks were done against MS-SQL server, and this can be confirmed in AhnLab’s ASD log.
 Various attack cases were introduced in the previous ASEC blogs, such as Cobalt Strike, Remcos RAT, and CoinMiner.cjdmacjdmwk

 Although the number of confirmed attacks is relatively low, attacks that target MySQL servers are constantly being discovered.
 There were also cases of Gh0stCringe attacking MS-SQL servers along with MySQL servers.

 According to AhnLab’s ASD log, the majority of the malware distributed to unsecured MySQL servers are variant malware of Gh0st RAT, including Gh0stCringe above.
 In this blog, an analysis of attack methods used against unsecured MySQL servers and AsyncRAT found in these recent attacks will be discussed.

 First, attackers conduct scanning to search for a target to attack.
 Among externally exposed systems, the scanner searches for system that has 3306/TCP port revealed, used by MySQL server.
 After then, upon using brute-force attacks and dictionary attacks against the system, attackers can obtain root user account credentials if the system was being managed in improper ways.